Better Off Dead: History

 Relatively Speaking in 1967.
 Is that a career then wasted if he has apparently never improved upon this?
 Or should an artist be grateful that at least something has made an impact and will form the basis of a legacy.

-Better Off Dead, like several of the plays which preceded it such as Arrivals & Departures Roundelay, also explores memory - such as the way we are remembered.
+Better Off Dead, like several of the plays which preceded it such as Arrivals & Departures and Roundelay, also explores memory - such as the way we are remembered.
 Algy's wife, Jessica, has dementia and is unable to recognise her husband whilst still retaining a clear memory of their lives together.
 Meanwhile Algy's perception of himself is revealed to be not quite as he remembers it as those around him reveal how his actions in the past have affected both him, his career and the people around him.
 The playwright is exploring how this affects our perceptions of the world and the way we are perceived.

 The reception to the play included four stars reviews from a number of publications including The Times, The Observer and The Stage with Christopher Godwin's performance coming in for particular praise.